-[Editor’s Note: This article was previously published online on August 16, 2004.]
+[Editor’s Note: This article was previously published online on August 16, 2004; and The Final Call will continue to reprint articles by our beloved brother and friend, Minister Jabril Muhammad.]

 In a radio broadcast, many years ago, the Honorable Elijah Muhammad said that one day Master Fard Muhammad told him to tell us that His Father made Him for us and that He loved us.